- Open Terminal (for Mac and Linux users) or the command prompt (for Windows users).

 Change your remote's URL from SSH to HTTPS with the

-git remote set-url
+git remote set-url command.

 git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git